THE TRIUMPH OF RENAISSANCE PHILOSOPHY

 OPENING OF THE CASTLE FOR THE PUBLIC

-A tour of the castle is scheduled during the warm season every first Sunday of the month at 3 p.m.
+A tour through the castle is possible every Sunday at 2:30 p.m during the warm season or on appointment.
 Meeting point on the brick bridge over the moat.
-The tour lasts at least 90 minutes.
+The tour lasts about 90 minutes.
+Please register at:

 Expositions – Hundertwasser and his REGENTAG